icopy-site/awesome-cn/docs/awesome/awesome-golem.md

 ### Apps

-- [Golem SLATE](https://golem-slate.xyz/) - Hosted code pen SPA for writing a requester script to have work computed by the network.
-Utilizes dockerized yagna environments to communicate with the Golem Network in the background.
 - [Chess On Golem](https://chessongolem.app/) - Hosted Chess app to play against the providers of the network utilizing the Stockfish open source Chess engine.
 - [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Web based bulk image editor that allows users to upload multiple images and apply bulk actions to them.